Bernie Sanders on Economic Inequality

 The bottom 90 percent make $29,840 on average, but other reports based on the U.S. Census show that 40 percent of individuals make less than $20,000 annually, and 30 percent of families live on less than $40,000 a year.
 Learn more about where Bernie stands on issues affecting working Americans at the Working People page.

-Fixing the Tax Code for Citizens, Corporations & Banks
+Fixing the Tax Code

-How would that tax policy work?
+How would Bernie’s tax policy work?

 - Progressive income taxes on the richest Americans.